 'Service in' is a tag line from all attached control units to the channel and is used to signal to the channel when the selected I/O device wants to transmit or receive a byte of information.
 The nature of the information associated with 'service in' depends on the operation and the I/O device.

-The channel must respond to 'service in' by 'service out,' 'command out,' or, during an interface disconnect, by 'address out.'
+The channel must respond to 'service in' by 'service out', 'command out', or, during an interface disconnect, by 'address out'.

-During read, read-backward, and sense operations, 'service in' rises when information is available on 'bus in.'
-During write and control operations, service in' rises when information is required on 'bus out.'
-'Service in cannot be up concurrently with any other inbound tag line.
-'Service in' must stay up until the rise of either 'service out,' 'command out,' or 'address out.'
+During read, read-backward, and sense operations, 'service in' rises when information is available on 'bus in'.
+During write and control operations, 'service in' rises when information is required on 'bus out'.
+'Service in' cannot be up concurrently with any other inbound tag line.
+'Service in' must stay up until the rise of either 'service out', 'command out', or 'address out'.
+(With the high-speed transfer feature, 'data in' and 'service in' may be up concurrently.)

-When, in the case of cyclic I/O devices, the channel does not respond in time to the preceding 'service in,' an overrun condition occurs.
+When, in the case of cyclic I/O devices, the channel does not respond in time to the preceding 'service in', an overrun condition occurs.
 This condition must be recognized by the I/O device.
 In any case, 'service in' must not drop if an out-tag has not risen, nor may it rise if 'service out' has not dropped.